Why Develop a Retention Policy?

-- Preserve institutional knowledge and hedge against its loss during normal employee turnover
+- Preserve institutional knowledge during normal employee turnover.

-- Support business continuity and immediate alternate access to data in the event of an on-premise data breach or downtime event.
+- Provide immediate alternate access to data in the event of a downtime event.

 Defining how long your company will retain data can prove more challenging.
-This is often a sticky subject, but one that must be addressed from the top of the organization, not at the department level.
+This subject must be addressed from the top.
+Data protection is no longer a department level responsibility.

-Initially it is often IT who is expected to present the retention plan, but it is IT’s job to execute the corporate policy, not to formulate it.
-Legal counsel, compliance, audit, and executive leadership must work together to formulate policy.
+Data retention used to be the sole purview of IT.
+Now, executive leadership determines policy.
+Then it is IT’s job to execute the corporate policy.
+Legal counsel, compliance, audit, and executive leadership work together to establish policies.

 At a minimum, there needs to be a thorough review and understanding of regulatory requirements to form the retention policy baseline.
-Then there is often refinement to support the operational needs of each individual organization.
+Then there is often refinement to support the operational needs of various departments.

 There are usually two opposing schools of thought on this subject.
-Retaining data for longer periods provides knowledge continuity and insight.
-Being able to pull up historical data ensures that organizational knowledge is preserved.
-It’s extremely common that executives rely on old email chains to recollect past activity.
+Retaining data for longer periods provides knowledge continuity and compliance.
+Access to historical data ensures that organizational knowledge is preserved.
+For example, it’s extremely common to review prior email conversations.

-The opposing point of view is that that the longer the policy, the bigger the risk that some sensitive information will be exposed.
-There used to be an argument that retaining for longer periods of time also was prohibitively expensive, but with the advent of the cloud and the steep drop in the cost of storage, these arguments no longer hold up, particularly in legal situations.
+The opposing point of view is that that the longer the retention, it increases risk of sensitive information exposure.
+Expense used to be an argument, but with the rise of cloud and the steep drop in storage costs, this is no longer true.

 Today, overly short retention policies pose a much greater risk.
 Even today’s most common regulations require the retention of email and other electronic information for several years.

-The short-term retention policy may be cheaper to implement, but they can often cost a great deal more in the long run.
-The expectation from the courts is that retention is within reach of just about every organization, and failure to retain either for regulatory compliance or implement a Legal Hold at the expectation of a problem results in penalties, sanctions, along with a weakened legal case.
+The short-term retention policy may be cheap, but it will cost a great deal more in the long run.
+Today, courts expect that retention is within reach of every organization.
+Failure to retain, or implement a proper Legal Hold results in penalties, sanctions, and a weakened legal position.

 The process of designing a retention policy should begin by listing all relevant regulations and the retention requirements applicable to your organization.
-These recommended retention periods may vary significantly based on the industry you belong to and the location of your business.
+The retention periods may vary significantly based on your industry and the location.
 Here’s a list of some of the most common US laws and their prescribed retention periods: